zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2010_gi_visual-links.md

 journal: Proceedings of the Graphics Interface (GI) 2010, Ottawa, Ontario, Canada
 year: 2010
 # Add things like "Best Paper Award at InfoVis 2099, selected out of 4000 submissions"
-award: Best Student Paper Award
+award: GI 2010 Best Student Paper Award

 doi:
 # The publisher URL - use only if no doi is available